davecoulter/YSE_PZ/docs/install.rst

 If you don't need to ingest any new transients into the database, you can copy this file over to :code:`YSE_PZ/settings.ini` and you're good to go!
-Otherwise, *still* copy the file over and then see the "Setting up the YSE-PZ Crons" section below.
+Otherwise, *still* copy the file over and then see the :ref:`ysecrons` to finish the setup.

 Setting Up the YSE_PZ Database
 ==============================